minions-ai/minions-docs/docs/index.md

   The framework follows familiar Spring idioms, making it easy for developers to inject, override, and extend functionality using standard annotations and configuration mechanisms.

 - **MCP Compliance**
-  Minions adheres to the [Model Connector Protocol (MCP)](https://github.com/langchain-ai/langgraph/blob/main/spec/mcp.md), enabling composability, cross-model interoperability, and architectural clarity.
+  Minions adheres to the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction), enabling composability, cross-model interoperability, and architectural clarity.

 - **Enterprise-Grade Capabilities**
   Features like memory privacy, audit hooks, multi-tenant memory isolation, and structured evaluation make Minions a suitable foundation for regulated industries like insurance, healthcare, and finance.